justindbilyeu/ITPU/docs/datasets.md

 **How to get it (one simple way)**
-Download the CSV from a mirror or export using your browser from the UCI site, then save as:
+Download the CSV from a mirror or export using your browser from the UCI site, then save as: data/eeg_eye_state.csv

+## Notes

+- Keep files small(ish).
+We aim for quick, laptop-friendly demos.
+- If you can’t download now, the example will fall back to synthetic data and still run.